-✓ Our compensation program is aligned with good governance practices and has received strong shareholder support in recent years - Our plans and programs reflect strong governance principles.
-The HR Committee has an independent advisor (Frederic W. Cook & Co., Inc. or "FW Cook") for executive compensation matters.
-We also engage with our shareholders on compensation matters during the year and we provide a "say on pay" resolution each year at our annual meeting of shareholders.
-Over the last five years, an average of approximately 97% of votes have been cast "for" our "say on pay" advisory resolutions. ✓ We do not believe that we have any problematic pay practices and risk is taken into account in our compensation programs - The HR Committee's independent advisor reviews our compensation program to evaluate the degree to which it encourages risk taking in the context of our overall enterprise risk profile as well as recognized market best practices.
-Based on the independent advisor's review, the HR Committee has concluded that our programs appear unlikely to create incentives for excessive risk taking and include meaningful safeguards to mitigate compensation program risk.
-What we do The HR Committee is comprised of a majority of independent directors and it uses an independent executive compensation consultant to assess our executive compensation programs; Most of an executive's compensation is comprised of longer-term performance opportunities with less emphasis on shorterterm performance opportunities; The base salary component of each executive's compensation is fixed; Our HR Committee annually reviews and determines award design and there are principles and processes with management for approving design changes and performance goals; The HR Committee reviews performance criteria for financial metrics used in our incentive awards, including threshold, target and maximum amounts, to ensure that they are challenging, but achievable.
-Performance criteria are aligned with the company's strategic objectives; Our incentive awards utilize a number of different financial performance measures and do not rely on a single metric.
-Each 1 metric has a threshold, target and maximum performance target with pre-defined payout amounts; Our annual incentive awards and performance restricted share units (PRSUs) issued as part of long-term incentive awards have caps for the maximum potential payouts; Our HR Committee has authority to make fairness-related and other adjustments to performance award opportunities that it may deem appropriate; We have robust share ownership guidelines for our executive officers which further ties their interests to those of our shareholders over the long-term; and We have two clawback policies which permit us to seek reimbursement from the CEO and all other executives officers in certain circumstances.
-What we don't do Executive officers are prohibited from hedging or pledging company shares; х Х We don't offer single trigger change of control rights or excise tax gross-up payments; X We don't guarantee minimum payout levels in our incentive plans or minimum vesting for equity awards; We don't guarantee increases to base salaries or target incentive award opportunities; X X We don't reprice stock options, grant reload stock options or "spring load" equity awards to enable recipients to benefit from the release of confidential information; X We don't include unvested RSUs or vested/unvested stock options in the calculation of share ownership guidelines; and Х We don't offer excessive perquisites.
+- The HR Committee is comprised of a majority of independent directors and it uses an independent executive compensation consultant to assess our executive compensation programs: - Most of an executive's compensation is comprised of longer-term performance opportunities with less emphasis on shorter-term performance opportunities; - The base salary component of each executive's compensation is fixed; - Our HR Committee annually reviews and determines award design and there are principles and processes with management for approving design changes and performance goals; - The HR Committee reviews performance criteria for financial metrics used in our incentive awards, including threshold, target and maximum amounts, to ensure that they are challenging, but achievable.
+Performance criteria are aligned with the company's strategic - Our incentive awards utilize a number of different financial performance measures and do not rely on a single metric.
+Each metric has a threshold, target and maximum performance target with pre-defined payout amounts; - Our annual incentive awards and performance restricted share units (PRSUs) issued as part of long-term incentive awards have caps for the maximum potential payouts; - Our HR Committee has authority to make fairness-related and other adjustments to performance award opportunities that it may deem appropriate: - We have robust share ownership guidelines for our executive officers which further ties their interests to those of our shareholders over the long-term; and - We have two clawback policies which permit us to seek reimbursement from the CEO and all other executives officers in certain circumstances.

+What we don't do

+- Executive officers are prohibited from hedging or pledging company shares; Х - We don't offer single trigger change of control rights or excise tax gross-up payments; - We don't guarantee minimum payout levels in our incentive plans or minimum vesting for equity awards; Х - We don't guarantee increases to base salaries or target incentive award opportunities; - We don't reprice stock options, grant reload stock options or "spring load" equity awards to enable recipients to benefit from the release of confidential information: - We don't include unvested RSUs or vested/unvested stock options in the calculation of share ownership guidelines; and - We don't offer excessive perquisites.

 Please see the "Compensation Discussion and Analysis" section of this circular for additional information.
-N/A 5.
-Other business If any other items of business are properly brought before the meeting (or any adjourned or postponed meeting), shareholders will be asked to vote.
-We are not aware of any other items of business at this time.